tsandmann/arduino-lua/README.md

-# ESP8266 Arduino Lua
+# ESP Arduino Lua

-This Arduino library provides the [lua](https://www.lua.org/) 5.3.5 (release) scripting engine for ESP8266 sketches.
+This Arduino library provides the [lua](https://www.lua.org/) 5.3.5 (release) scripting engine for ESP8266/ESP32 sketches.
 This allows dynamic execution of code on Arduino without having to compile and flash a new firmware.

-## Used Resources (minimal sketch, 4MB (no spiffs))
+## Used Resources (ESP8266 minimal sketch, 4MB (no spiffs))

 Sketch uses 327776 bytes (31%) of program storage space.
 Maximum is 1044464 bytes.
 Global variables use 31276 bytes (38%) of dynamic memory, leaving 50644 bytes for local variables.
 Maximum is 81920 bytes.